HarshitPython/Chatbot/README.md

 # Chatbot
-A Chatbot with the help of Tkinter
+A English Chatbot with the help of Tkinter